Battery Banks & Over-Current Protection

 3 – Determine the AIC of the bank you are trying to protect

-The ABYC Standards – A bare Minimum not a Maximum
+ABYC = Bare Minimum not Maximum

 In regards to over-current protection of battery banks, owners should consider that the ABYC standards are a bare minimum requirement.
 In many cases, especially battery bank protection, certain aspects of ABYC E-11’s battery bank over-current protection should be considered as inadequate, potentially unsafe and below where a boat-owner should set their sights, if they want true safety.
 What the excerpt below is Saying is that any + conductor connected to a battery bank requires over current protection within 7 inches of the batteries positive terminal.
 This includes house banks, windlass banks, thruster & winch banks.

-Your House Bank Requires over current protection!
+The House Bank Requires OCP!

 Yes, I am an ABYC member, ABYC certified electrician and also part of the electrical sub-committee that helps develop these standards.
 Sometimes rational arguments made by the likes of Nigel Calder, myself and numerous others are over-shadowed in favor of taking a shortcut or to save boat-builders money.
 In many cases you can and should aim to exceed the ABYC standards.
 Specifically with regard battery bank fusing or sheathed/loomed or conduit protected wire.